K-1 Visa Interview Questions

 - Where do you plan to hold a wedding reception?

-- Is there going to be some kind of pre-marriage engagement with your citizen fiancé(e) in your home country before the
+- Is there going to be some kind of pre-marriage engagement ceremony with your Thai fiancé in their home country before the US wedding ceremony?

 - How many guests do you plan to have at your wedding?

-- Are your parents going to fly to the U.S. for the wedding?
+- Are the Thai parents going to fly to the US for the wedding?

 - What are your honeymoon plans?